pingcap/tidb-operator/docs/design-proposals/2020-06-12-heterogeneous-design-for-tidb-cluister.md

 ## Motivation

-Currently, the spec for the `TidbCluster` describe a groups of `PD`/`TiKV`/`TiDB` instances.
-For each kind of components, their spec are all the same.
-This design is easy to use and also cover the most cases for using tidb cluster.
+Currently, the spec for the `TidbCluster` describes a group of `PD`/`TiKV`/`TiDB` instances.
+For each kind of components, their specs are all the same.
+This design is easy to use and also covers the most cases for using the tidb cluster.

-However, as a distributed databases with clear and multi layers, the components in each layer could be different from each other to meet the different requirements.
+However, as a distributed database with clear and multilayers, the components in each layer could be different from each other to meet the different requirements.

-For a example, as sql layer, tidb components could be composed of multiple instances with different resource requests and configuration to handle the different workloads (AP/TP query).
+For example, as the SQL layer, tidb components could be composed of multiple instances with different resource requests and configurations to handle the different workloads (AP/TP query).
 For the storage layer, tikv components could be composed of multiple instances with different store labels which decided the data distribution as a whole storage system.

 ## Proposal

 Add 2 new CRD as `TiKVGroup` and `TiDBGroup` which represents a group of TiDB and TiKV instances.
 As a whole system, one TiDB Cluster can be composed of one `TidbCluster` and multiple `TiKVGroup` and `TiDBGroup`.
-Here is the basic API Design example.
+Here is the basic example:

 For `TiKVGroup`: